-Loaded with historical, yet kid-friendly sites, Kyoto, Japan, is a great place to introduce your family to a new culture, while still enjoying the modern amenities most are accustomed to at home.
-The list of activities both parents and kids can enjoy together is long.
-But I think what I enjoy about Kyoto the most is that it offers so many chances to do one of my favorite things when traveling with kids – teach.
-Great destinations like Kyoto make learning fun, so parents will never hear any complaining.
+Loaded with historical yet kid-friendly sites, Kyoto, Japan, is a great place to introduce your family to the country’s culture while still enjoying the modern amenities most kids are accustomed to at home.
+The list of activities both parents and children can enjoy together is long.
+But I think what I enjoy about Kyoto the most is that it offers so many chances to do one of my favorite things when traveling with kids: teach.
+Great destinations like Kyoto make learning fun.

 Things To Do in Kyoto with Kids

-Kyoto boasts 1600 Buddhist temples and 400 Shinto shrines.
+Kyoto boasts 1,600 Buddhist temples and 400 Shinto shrines.
 So how does a family choose which to visit?
-The good answer is there really isn’t a bad choice.
+The good answer is that there really isn’t a bad choice.
 During my three days in Kyoto, I visited seven.
-Some visits were planned, others I stumbled upon while out wandering.
+Several of these were planned, others I stumbled upon while out wandering.
 Some of my favorites are conveniently close together, which can be a key to vacation success when you’ve got kids in tow.

 The grounds of Kodai-ji Temple are vast and varied.
 Along with actual structures, the gardens scream for exploration.
-Pathways lead visitors from one spot the next, and while adults may tend to focus on the views, kids enjoy what is actually creating the scenery.
-Trees that reflect perfectly in a lake.
-A forest of bamboo that can have you questioning the time of day and hide, until just the right moment, your next destination.
-The 80 foot Buddha, Ryozen Kannon, sitting next door.
+Pathways lead visitors from one spot to the next, and while adults may tend to focus on the views, kids enjoy what is actually creating the scenery: a forest of bamboo reflected perfectly in a lake.
+The 80-foot Buddha, Ryozen Kannon, sits next door.
 Certain times of year, Kodai-ji opens at night for what’s called Temple Light Ups.
 Be sure to explore at night if the timing works with your travel schedule.

 An open area and parking lot sit between Kodai-ji Temple and Ryozen Kannon, giving little ones a nice space to run off some steam.
 There’s also a spot to grab a quick snack.
-But don’t leave without visiting Ryozen Kannon.
-A tribute to the Unknown Soldier of World War II, walk around as long as the kids will allow, the Buddha’s stone footprint is bound to be a hit.
+But don’t leave without visiting Ryozen Kannon, a tribute to the Unknown Soldier of WWII.
+Walk around as long as the kids will allow; the Buddha’s stone footprint is bound to be a hit.

 All you have to do is give them a rub.
-In the area surrounding Ryozen Kannon and Kodaiji Temple there are assorted small Buddha statues tucked into the neighborhood’s nooks and crannies.
-Pink signs tell passersby touching the roadside Buddhist statues will bring prosperity and happiness.
-The instructions are pretty simple.
-Just touch the statues with your right hand or both hands.
-Touch the pedestals of the taller statues.
+In the area surrounding Ryozen Kannon and Kodai-ji, there are assorted small Buddha statues tucked into nooks and crannies.
+Pink signs tell passersby that touching the roadside Buddhist statues will bring prosperity and happiness.
+The instructions are pretty simple: Just touch the statues with your right hand or both hands, and touch the pedestals of the taller statues.
 Think of it as a Buddha treasure hunt of sorts.

 Kyoto International Manga Museum

-What was once a Japanese elementary school is now the Kyoto International Manga Museum.
-The Museum houses nearly 300,000 items related to manga.
-On weekends, artists give demonstrations on how to draw manga in the Manga Studio.
-Visiting kids will enjoy the collection of manga and picture books in the Children’s Library.
+What was once a Japanese elementary school is now the Kyoto International Manga Museum, housing nearly 300,000 items related to manga.
+On weekends, artists give demonstrations on how to draw manga in the Manga Studio, and kids will enjoy the collection of manga and picture books in the Children’s Library.
 All explanations and descriptions throughout the museum are in both Japanese and English, so no worries about translation.

-Dana’s trip to Japan was hosted by the city of Kyoto, but as always her thoughts and opinions are her own.
+Editor’s Note: Dana’s trip to Japan was hosted by the city of Kyoto.
+As always, our thoughts and opinions are our own on Ciao Bambino.
 Photos by Dana Rebmann.